Updated from its original posting on 27-12-2007

 You have to decrease, NOT increase, your position size when trades aren’t going your way.

-The more money you lose from your trading account, the harder it will be to recover those losses and the sooner you’ll receive your margin calls.
+The more money you lose from your trading account, the harder it will be to recover those losses, and eventually you’ll be “bankrupt”.

 When trading, size does matter.

 Your position size should always be determined by the size of your account.

 Most professional traders never open a position that risks more than 1% of their account.
 Some of them even believe that’s still too much!